aliceatlas/hexagen/README.md

 * Interruptible Grand Central Dispatch task API allowing you to write asynchronous code in straightforward blocking style.
 When a task is waiting on some event (a timer firing, I/O availability or completion, etc.), instead of blocking the thread, it will suspend itself so its dispatch queue can continue processing tasks.
 When the event arrives, a block to resume the task is added to its dispatch queue.

+    * Included abstractions that know how to seamlessly suspend and resume tasks as needed:

-* Channels API for use with said tasks, largely inspired by Go's channels and Goroutines.
+        * Channel: for a style of communication between tasks largely inspired by Go's channels and Goroutines)
+        * Promise: allows any number of tasks to await a potentially pending result and awakens all of them when one becomes available
+        * Timer: actually just a Promise<Void> that is marked as fulfilled at a specified time

 * 97% elegant!
 Very minimal abomination content, you should almost never have to encounter it.